 What’s more, top companies like Instagram, Google, Spotify, Netflix, Dropbox, Instacart, and Reddit (just to name a few) rely on Python.
 In short, adding Python to your resume will make you a more attractive candidate to prospective employers.

-If you need any more convincing, check out this great resource to learn more about why you should learn Python.
+There are many ways to learn python.
+Some learn python with books.
+Others learn Python through online courses.
+If you need more convincing, check out this great resource to learn more about why you should learn Python.

 Choosing a Python Project for Beginners